Students & Families

 323-565-1600

-The McKinney-Vento Liaison shall ensure that:
+The School Liaison shall ensure that:

-- Homeless students are identified by school personnel and through coordination activities with other entities and agencies, and through the annual housing questionnaire administered by the Charter School.
+- Homeless students are identified by school personnel and through coordination activities with other

-- Homeless students and families receive educational services for which they are eligible, including Head Start and Even Start programs, and referrals to health care services, dental services, mental health services, housing services, and other appropriate services.
+- Head Start and Even Start programs, and referrals to health care services, dental services, mental

-- Enrollment/admissions disputes are mediated in accordance with law, the Green Dot charter(s), and Board policy.
-Parents/guardians and any unaccompanied youth are fully informed of all transportation services, as applicable.
+Board policy. - Parents/guardians and any unaccompanied youth are fully informed of all transportation services, as

-- The McKinney-Vento Liaison collaborates with State coordinators and community and school personnel responsible for the provision of education and related services to homeless children and youths.
+responsible for the provision of education and related services to homeless children and youths.

 Enrollment